 We’ll start with our variable: X. X = the amount of possible data policy combinations across the intersection of users and policies that need to be enforced.
 Immuta makes these policy combinations easy to manage and understand with a built-in policy authoring and rules engine.
 Once you have an estimate of X, you can work backwards to your actual infrastructure savings.

 - The formula: (E+S) – ((E+S) / X)

 Starting with only three policy combinations, you are saving 66% on compute and storage costs.
 Those savings grows as you increase the policy combinations required:

 With Immuta enforcing the data policy controls dynamically, your storage cost remains static and your compute is tied completely to utilization rather than policies, regardless of the number of policy combinations.
 You’ll need more compute resources if your user count grows, regardless of multi-tenancy; however, transient EMR clusters are a fraction of the cost of storage.

 The real magic of this approach is that cost and effort no longer have to be the primary decision factors for how you enforce data privacy controls.
 Organizations have historically defaulted to “no, you can’t touch that data,” or “you can only see this highly anonymized version,” because of the issues associated with the anti-pattern above.
 But with an automated data governance solution like Immuta, which seamlessly integrates with cloud data platforms and enables dynamic fine-grained access controls that save time, money and redundancy, you can migrate to the cloud, access and use data faster, more efficiently and more securely, all without increasing data teams’ workloads.

-Find out how much time and money you can save moving data science operations to the cloud with a free trial of Immuta.
-Start your free trial today.
+Learn more about protecting sensitive data when migrating to the cloud in Seven Steps for Migrating Sensitive Data to the Cloud: A Guide for Data Teams, and find out how much time and money you can save moving data science operations to the cloud with a free trial of Immuta.